BEST DRONES UNDER £50

-Aimed very much at younger people, the Hasakee H1 is probably the best in class for kids with a camera – this will add about an extra £20 on compared to the Drocon Scouter so if you don’t need a camera we’d still go for that over this.
-That being said, if you want a kid friendly sub-£50 camera drone then the Hasakee H1 could be the answer.
+Aimed very much at younger people, the Hasakee H1 is probably the best in class for kids with a camera – this will makes it more expensive compared to the Drocon Scouter so if you don’t need a camera we’d still go for that over this.
+That being said, if you want a kid friendly camera drone then the Hasakee H1 could be the answer.

 Three speed settings, headless flying mode and an excellent altitude hold feature allow for ease of control and with the bundled remote controller able to be used either on its or own or with a smartphone mounted to it, you get a sense of the versatility of this piece of kit.
 To get the most from the drone you will want to mount a smartphone to the controller as this gives you full FPV capability over Wi-Fi.

 For photographs, you will be limited to 0.3MP stills so don’t expect to be winning any photography awards with this but it is a great introduction to camera drones.
 A battery life of up to 8 minutes (we like a lot) is impressive and the modular battery design makes it almost impossible to break.